 Vocalization

-An increase in whining, barking, or howling can be observed in male dogs as they attempt to communicate with the female or express their frustration and eagerness.
+A rise in barking, whining or howling can be seen by male dogs who try to talk with the female, or to express their anger and excitement.

 Physical Responses

-Male dogs might show physical reactions such as restlessness or a lack of appetite, driven by the overwhelming focus on the female in heat.
-Some may exhibit physiological signs like an increased heart rate or panting, indicative of their heightened state of arousal and anticipation.
+Male dogs may exhibit physical signs like restlessness or lack of appetite.
+This is caused by the intense focus of the female during high heat.
+Certain dogs may show physiological indicators including an increased heart rate or a panting sound, in a signal of their high level of anticipation and arousal.

 How to Manage Male Dog Behavior During This Time